 420/1 Rajvithi Rd., Ratchathewi

-I am a tutor and project supervisor for the LSHTM MSc Public Health (Distance Learning) programme, and Deputy Module Organiser for the Communicable Disease Control module (PHM202).
+I am involved in the LSHTM MSc Public Health (Distance Learning) programme, as Module Organiser and tutor for the Communicable Disease Control module (PHM202), and MSc project supervisor.

-I am also Adjunt Professor in the Faculty of Public Health, Mahidol University, Thailand.
+I am also Adjunct Professor in the Faculty of Public Health, Mahidol University, Thailand.

 I am currently involved in the following research projects:

-Determining the association between livestock systems and inflenza prevalence and diversity in swine, Cambodia (PigFluCam) (PI: James Rudge, Funding: Naval Medical Research Cente)
+- Determining the association between livestock systems and inflenza prevalence and diversity in swine, Cambodia (PigFluCam) (Role: Principal Investigator, Funding: US Naval Medical Research Center)

 Previous projects include: